fimuko/clubhuiscantaloup.github.io/content/pages/renting.en.md

 <!-- # Renting -->

 Cantaloup Clubhouse is a multifunctional space that can be rented for various (cultural) activities for both adults and children.
 In the past years the clubhouse was used for example: by theater groups (as a space for practice); for art classes for children and for the meetings of the "seniors club".
-During the weekends the clubhouse can he rented (from 14:00 till 18:00) by the community members of the neighborhood as a venue of birthday celebration for children.
+From 1 January 2025, the Clubhouse can be rented on weekends (from 10:00 to 14:00 and from 14:00 to 18:00) by the community members of the neighborhood for small-scale children's parties or other activities.
+Please note: the playground closes at 18:00.
+Cleaning up the Clubhouse must also take place during the rented part of the day.

-The rent for (a part of) a day is: €75,-
+Rent per part of the day: €100,-

 {{< alert >}}
 **The playground itself is not for rent and cannot be reserved as it is a public space!**